macabeus/macabeus/README.md

 ## 🐒&nbsp;&nbsp;&nbsp;Community

-I'm the organizer of [**GambiConf**](https://gambiconf.dev/), an event for Portuguese-speaking audiences inspired by [!!Con](https://bangbangcon.com/) that celebrates the joy and playful side of the computing.
+I'm the organizer of [**GambiConf**](https://gambiconf.dev/), an event in Brazil that celebrates the joy and playful side of the computing.

 I also speak at various events.
 Some of my favorite presentations: